Assyrian weddings: Blessing by the priest

-The Burakha (ܒܘܼܪܵܟ݂ܵܐ) is a wedding tradition where the bride and groom are blessed by a priest in a church.
+The Burākhā (ܒܘܼܪܵܟ݂ܵܐ) is a wedding tradition where the bride and groom are blessed by a priest in a church.
 This traditionally lasted about four hours, but more recently the event goes for about one hour.
 Pins in the shape of two crosses are usually placed on the groom's back, as a symbol of protection of the groom for the incoming marriage.
 There are some details during the ceremony that differ from village to village.
 To ward off evil spirits, the Assyrians of Baz are known to have someone poke the groom with a needle to ward off any evil spirits while Assyrians from Tyari make noise with the cutting motion of scissors.
-The tradition of the priest's blessing and the pinned crosses is also present among Chaldo-Assyrians from Iraq, while that of the blessing is present amongst Assyrians from Turkey.
+The tradition of the priest's blessing and the pinned crosses is also present among Assyrians from Iraq, while that of the blessing is present amongst Assyrians from Turkey.
 Assyrian marriages in Turkey are not carried out by the priest until they receive official documentation for the wedded couple.

-Couples may also wear a set of silken armlets in red and white colors, symbolizing the body and soul coming together in marriage.
-Chaldo-Assyrians from Iraq may have white armlets to symbolize the marriage as a blessed sacrament, though Syriac Orthodox Assyrians do not have this tradition.
+Couples may also wear a set of silken armlets in red and white colors known as a kleelā (ܟܠܝܼܠܵܐ), symbolizing the body and soul coming together in marriage.
+Assyrians from Iraq may have white armlets to symbolize the marriage as a blessed sacrament, though Syriac Orthodox Assyrians do not have this tradition.